Reinforcement learning for irreversible reinsurance problems: the randomized singular control approach: Entropy Regularization for Randomized Singular Control Laws

 In the above expression, we consider the exponential running cost with a constant rate $a>0$.
 The exponential form represents extreme aversion to high levels of risk exposure.
 The cost for each unit of reinsurance is a known constant $c>0$.
 The discount rate $\beta>0$ is also known to the decision maker and assumed to be sufficiently large to satisfy $\beta>\mu a+\frac{1}{2}\sigma^{2}a^{2}$.

-In \cite{liang2025reinforcement}, we develop a framework of reinforcement learning to learn the optimal singular control law without exploration.
-The current work aims to design an alternative reinforcement learning framework with randomized singular control laws.

-In order to randomize the singular control, we introduce an additional decision on top of the singular control law at each time.
-Specifically, at each time $r$ with state-time-control triple $(X_{r},r,\xi_{r})$, the agent makes the decision in two stages:\\ (i) He chooses a singular control law $\Xi_{r}$ that can be understood as the optimal one based on the information up to time $r$.\\ (ii) Additionally, he flips a biased coin to decide whether to activate and act according to $\Xi_{r}$ or remain inactive to wait for future information.
+In \cite{liang2025reinforcement}, we develop a framework of reinforcement learning to learn the optimal singular control law without entropy regularization.
+The current study aims to design an alternative reinforcement learning algorithm by considering randomized singular control laws and a proper entropy regularization.
+To this end, we introduce an additional decision on top of the singular control law at each time.
+That is, at each time $r$ with state-time-control triple $(X_{r-},r,\xi_{r-})$, the agent makes the decision in two stages:\\ (i) He chooses a singular control law $\Xi_{r}$ that can be understood as the optimal one based on the information up to time $r$.\\ (ii) Additionally, he flips a biased coin to decide whether to activate and act according to $\Xi_{r}$ or remain inactive to wait for future information.

-\begin{remark} The idea of introducing an additional binary-choice decision is largely inspired by the recent research \cite{dong2024randomized}, \cite{dianetti2024exploratory}, \cite{dianetti2025entropy} on the randomization of stopping time in reinforcement learning.
+\begin{remark} The idea of introducing an additional binary-choice decision is largely inspired by recent studies \cite{dong2024randomized}, \cite{dianetti2024exploratory}, \cite{dianetti2025entropy} on the randomization of stopping time in reinforcement learning.
 The intuition is that decisions in both stopping problems and singular control problems are irreversible. \end{remark}

 This approach leads to a randomized singular control, with each trajectory being the trajectory of a singular control generated by some singular control law after some random stopping time.
 Mathematically speaking, we need to solve an optimization problem over a pair of $(\Xi=\{\Xi_{r}\}_{r\ge 0},\eta=\{\eta_{r}\}_{r\ge 0})$, where $\Xi_r$ is the optimal singular control law at time $r$ that may possibly depend on the state-time-control triple at time $r$, and $\eta$ is another auxiliary singular control with $\eta_{0-}=0$ and $\eta_{r}\le 1$ for any $r\ge 0$, representing the accumulated activated fraction of the population.
 Equivalently, under the strategy $\eta$, the agent chooses a random activation time $\tau^{\eta}$ after which she acts according to $\Xi_{\tau^{\eta}}$, where $\tau^{\eta}$ is given below.